lachlanmcdonald/gulp-dartsass/README.md

 	.pipe(dest('./css', { sourcemaps: true }));
 ```

+### Tests

+Tests are written with [Jest](https://jestjs.io/).
+However, as the virtualisation employed by Jest is not presently compatible with Sass, [jest-light-runner](https://github.com/nicolo-ribaudo/jest-light-runner) is used as the runner.

 ### Implementation notes

 - This task does not support legacy/deprecated versions of sass, such as LibSass/Node Sass.
 Nor does it support Gulp versions earlier than Gulp 4.